PLCnext/PLCnext_RT_Datalogger/getting-started/Part-05/README.md

 	//////////////////////////////////////////////////////////////////////////////////////////
 	//This is the ReadVariablesDataToByte method with ReadVariablesData service call of   	//
 	//DataLogger service.
 The Service Call reads the data from the given variable from 		//
 	//the session.
 This service function returns the data values from the passed variable 	//
 	//names including timestamps and data series consistent flags, which is called a record.//
 	//																						//
 	//In a record the values are in a static order and doesn't contain any type information.//
 	//Each record starts with the timestamp followed by the values from the given variable 	//
 	//by names and ends with the consistent flag.											//
 	//////////////////////////////////////////////////////////////////////////////////////////

 	ErrorCode CppDataLoggerComponent::ReadVariablesDataToByte(const Arp::String& sessionName,
 		const Arp::DateTime& startTime, const Arp::DateTime& endTime,
 		const std::vector<Arp::String>& variableNames, uint8* byteMemory)
 	{
-		IDataLoggerService::ReadVariablesDataValuesDelegate readValuesDelegate =
+		IDataLoggerService2::ReadVariablesDataValuesDelegate readValuesDelegate =
-			IDataLoggerService::ReadVariablesDataValuesDelegate::create([&](
+			IDataLoggerService2::ReadVariablesDataValuesDelegate::create([&](
 				IRscReadEnumerator<RscVariant<512>>& readEnumerator)
 		{
 			size_t r_offset = 0; 						//reinitialize the r_offset
 			memset(byteMemory, 0x00, sizeof(byteMemory));  //reinitialize the byteMemory array

 			// The readEnumerator gets the N-records,